 Food Flavouring with Lemon Myrtle Essential Oil

-Use Lemon Myrtle essential oil for food or drink flavouring by adding 6 to 9 drops per 1000ml of liquid.
+Use Lemon Myrtle essential oil for food or drink flavouring by adding 6 to 9 drops per 1000ml (1 litre) of liquid.

-Also mix Lemon Myrtle essential oil in cooking oils eg. Olive or Macadamia oil, at a rate of 8 to 12 drops per 1000ml of cooking oil.
+You can also add the essential oil to cooking oils eg. Olive or Macadamia oil, at a rate of 8 to 12 drops per 1000ml (1 litre) of cooking oil.

 Main Actives of Lemon Myrtle Essential Oil